oamg/leapp/docs/source/first-actor.md

      tags = (ScanTag,)
 ```

-Now we can start writing the actor code.
+Now, we can start writing the actor code.
 The actor code has to be added
 in the process method.

 To retrieve the hostname, we will use the python socket module, which has
-a function called getfqdn.
-This will retrieve us the hostname.
+a function called *getfqdn*, which will retrieve the hostname.

-For that add `import socket` on the top of the file.
+For that, add `import socket` at the top of the file.

 A very minimal implementation for this actor can look like this: